Monk Fruit Sweetener

 Common Mistakes

-• Using monk fruit sweetener as a "small exception" — on Whole30, even small amounts of Not Allowed foods can undermine the diet's purpose.
+• Treating monk fruit sweetener as a "small exception" — on Whole30, even small amounts run against the diet's core logic.

-• Assuming monk fruit sweetener is restricted on all diets — its classification varies by dietary framework.
+• Assuming monk fruit sweetener is excluded on every diet, when in fact the classification varies considerably by framework.

 Frequently Asked Questions